tkarch01/P3_NewsFeed/README.md

     Bill Newman

-A full description of the project along with project development documentation may be found in this Git Hub Respository's Wiki.
+A full description of the project along with project development documentation may be found in this Git Hub Respository's Wiki: <../wiki>

 Instructions for contributing to this project may be found in the CONTRIBUTING.md file.